-• You may request a retroactive transition of care request within 30 calendar days of receiving services from an out-of-network provider.
+You may request a retroactive transition of care request within thirty (30) calendar days of receiving services from an out-of-network provider.

-Why would San Bernardino County deny my transition of care request?
+Why would the Drug Medi-Cal Organized Delivery System county deny my transition of care request?

-• The providing county may deny your request to retain your previous, and now out-of-network, provider, if:

-• The providing county has documented quality of care issues with the provider.
+- The Drug Medi-Cal Organized Delivery System county may deny your request to retain your previous, and now out-of-network, provider, if: - The Drug Medi-Cal Organized Delivery System county has documented quality of care issues with the provider.